 Which is Better – 100% Ceramic or Ceramic Coated Cookware?

-Although they have a very similar finish, 100% ceramic and ceramic-coated cookware are used for two different purposes.
+100% ceramic and ceramic-coated cookware are two completely different products, and they are used for different purposes.
 Neither is entirely better than the other; it depends on your values and cooking goals.

 100% ceramic is pure-fired clay that is glazed to create a watertight, glossy finish.
 This material is susceptible to thermal shock, so it typically can’t handle the direct heat of a stovetop.
 (Xtrema fry pans are an exception!)